A place which successfully marries the values of sustainability with education and challenges students to preserve the environment for their future.

 Here you might see a group of Primary students growing plants or harvesting eggs – they’re engaged in the Enviro Literacy and Sustainability program, in which they develop leadership skills, discover hidden talents and gain recognition as the ‘Creation Carers’ of the Primary school.
 One parent described the program as “scratching them where they itch.”

-Or perhaps you’ll meet a group of students who’ve chosen an Animal Husbandry elective, a course designed to build confidence and knowledge with the handling, care and breeding of animals – in our case alpacas and goats.
+Or perhaps you’ll meet a group of students who’ve chosen an Animal Husbandry elective, a course designed to build confidence and knowledge with the handling, care and breeding of animals – in our case alpacas and chickens.

 The farm supports classroom subjects such as Food Technology – yes, not only do students cook their own, they grow their own!
 It also offers a priceless safety valve when fresh air is needed.